OCahungo/databricks_apparel_streaming/ProjectPlan.md

 - **Task 5: Create the `customers_cleaned_stream` View**

-  - _Business logic:_ Cleansing customer data is crucial for accurate segmentation and marketing.
-Consider how invalid emails or unrealistic ages could affect business decisions.
-Use expectations to catch common data issues.
-  - _Tip:_ After implementing this, run the pipeline and inspect the output.
-Are invalid records being flagged or dropped as expected?
+  - _Business logic:_ Cleanse customer data by enforcing valid IDs, realistic ages, non-negative loyalty points, and valid gender values.
+Warn on invalid emails and outlier ages, but only drop records with missing IDs.
+This ensures only usable customer records are tracked, while allowing for business review of questionable but not fatal data issues.

   - [ ] Read from the `bronze_customers` stream.
   - [ ] Add `comment`: "QC for customers stream".